Tusa (song)

-"Tusa" is a song by Colombian singer-songwriter Karol G and American rapper Nicki Minaj.
+"Tusa" is a song by Colombian singer-songwriter Karol G and Trinidadian rapper Nicki Minaj.
 Written alongside Keityn and producer Ovy on the Drums, the song was released on November 7, 2019 by Universal Music Latino and Republic Records, as the lead single from Karol G's third studio album, KG0516 (2021).

 Background

 The song was announced a day prior to its release through Karol G's social media platforms, with a snippet of the music video and release date.
 The song was officially released on November 7, 2019.

 Composition

 "Tusa" is a reggaeton song that is three minutes and 20 seconds in length.
 It was written by the two artists alongside Keityn and Ovy on the Drums, with production being handled by the latter.
 Lyrically, Karol G's verses tell the story of a woman who struggles to forget her former boyfriend, while Minaj's rap tells the man that the woman has moved on with her life.

 The word tusa is Colombian slang for someone's heartache and feeling of incapability to overcome their ex-partner, accompanied by a desire for revenge.
 A person affected by this feeling is described as entusado/entusada.

 Karol G explained how the song came to be: "I took the initiative to reach out that I wanted to write a song with her, and she loved the idea.
 When the opportunity came to work with Nicki, it wasn't something I wasn't looking for at the time, destiny gave me that surprise.
 I had a list of English speaking artists that I always wanted to work with, but I felt that Nicki Minaj was still on a higher level to which I had to work a little bit more."

 In an interview with Billboard Giraldo revealed how Nicki Minaj's verse came to be:

 She called me and said: "I'm going to make the best rap of my life for your song", I felt so happy.
 I sent her the music at 1 p.m.
 At 1:07 p.m., she downloaded the file, and at 8 p.m., I had the song back.

 At a Pollstar conference, Minaj spoke on her part on "Tusa", stating: "She had sent me another song, and she really loved it, and I tried to write to it but I couldn't, and instead of brushing her off, [I] finally was like 'You know what, I love you, but I don't like this song.
 Could you send me something else?'
 And she sent me 'Tusa'."